RikLitjens/topological-da/Cherry-trees/readme.txt

-To use the cherry_trees dataset, place the dataset inside a folder named cherry_trees_data.
+To use the cherry_trees dataset, make sure you add the absolute path to your dataset in the config.ini file!
-This will also prevent it from being included on Github.
+From there, it will automatically find your datasets, granted that the structure of bags is unchanged.